AIrjen/OneButtonPrompt/README.md

 # roadmap
 Some ideas I'd like to implement:

-- Multisubject (More people at once)
+- Better workflow management in workflow assist tab
+- Curated artist lists
 - SD 2.1 support (inversion negative prompt)
-- Ongoing: list refinements
+- Ongoing: list refinements and new features in the prompt generation

 If you have a good idea or suggestion, let me know, or build it yourself ;)